Resident234/php.net/pages/www.php.net_function.str-rot13.php.md

 ```

-This technique is faster because PHP&apos;s strtr is implemented in C using a byte lookup table (it has O(m + n) complexity).
+This technique is faster because PHP's strtr is implemented in C using a byte lookup table (it has O(m + n) complexity).
 However, PHP 6 will use Unicode, so I guess(?) strtr will then have to be implemented with a search for each character (O(m * n)).
-Using strtr might still be faster since it offloads the character manipulation to C rather than PHP, but I don&apos;t really know.
+Using strtr might still be faster since it offloads the character manipulation to C rather than PHP, but I don't really know.
 Take your pick.

 Happy coding!